rcl-coding/tutorial-staticwebsite/lesson4.md

 ### Apply CSS to HTML

-- In the HTML page , add a link to the CSS style sheet in the Head section.
+- In the HTML page , add a link to the CSS file in the Head section.

 ```html
 <head>